One of the things I often do on FreeBSD machines is to install shells/mksh or shells/bash and work most of the time with a bourne-compatible shell.

 There’s a minor catch with SHELL being set to /usr/local/bin/bash though.
 The default binary of bash is dynamically linked, and it depends on libintl.so.XXX from the devel/gettext package.
 This means that if you happen to run a package update command that rebuilds gettext from source, there is a small period between the time the old gettext is uninstalled and the new version is installed that the following are all true:

-libintl.so.XXXto run, so it (temporarily) fails with a runtime linker error - The “
+• The bash binary needs libintl.so.XXX to run, so it (temporarily) fails with a runtime linker error

 So you cannot upgrade gettext, and your current shell needs it to run.
 Any other packages that depend on gettext cannot be upgraded either.
 Not a very nice corner to paint yourself into…